Manifesto for Musicianship

 "I develop the musical concept organically by infusing additional instruments like guitars and synthesizers, depending on whether the song needs it.
 I work on the lyrics and ideas individually or with my bandmates on the song's building blocks and decide on the sonic, instrumentation, arrangements—the intro, verse, chorus, bridge, outro, recording, and production."

 "I taught myself how to play the guitar.
 Learning by ear and through doing.
-Listening to songs on record and cassette, dissecting them, and eventually working out what key they were in and the chords.
-Getting it wrong and persisting through experimentation and determination until I got it right in my own way and style.
+I listened to songs on record and cassette, dissected them, and eventually worked out their key and chords.
+I got it wrong and persisted through experimentation and determination until I got it right in my own way and style.
 Treating learning as essential to mastering the craft."

-"Sometimes you have to be ruthless by deleting a lot of material to hone the song to what its natural course becomes."
+"Sometimes you have to be ruthless by deleting a lot of material to hone the song to its natural course."

 "We threw everything we owned into a van and headed north to Manchester from Cornwall to make it.
 Landing on the doorstep of the late, great Joe Moss!"